 Besides benzodiazepines, which are the most commonly prescribed drugs for short-term alcohol detox, there are a few other alternatives to Topamax for alcohol addiction.

-You can read some other articles on prescription medications for alcohol withdrawal and alcohol cravings here:
+You can read some other articles on prescription medications for alcohol dependence here:

 We will now proceed to review legal supplement alternatives to Topamax, all of which I have tried for myself.